 Brand-new cars depreciate quickly, with most models losing up to 20% of their value the first year alone.
 After that, most cars continue to depreciate by 15-25% per year, but some cars lose value much more quickly than others.

 To learn more about the fastest-depreciating new cars, keep reading.
-To see nearly-new cars in your area at significant discounts vs. MRSP, check out our CoPilot Compare tool.
+To see nearly-new cars in your area at significant discounts vs. MRSP, check out CoPilot Compare, the search engine for nearly-new cars.

 The fastest depreciating cars on the market today